-- 1. JAXA will provide the Research Organization with the Earth Observation Satellite Data for the Research Projects free of charge in accordance with Article 2, Paragraph 1, a) subject to the following conditions: - a) The Research Organization agrees and accepts that JAXA may not provide all the Earth Observation Satellite Data which the Research Organization may request due to rights restrictions of JAXA's equipment and resource limitations. - Note that the Advanced Land Observing Satellite data, which is one portion of the Earth Observation Satellite Data required by the Research Organization and to be provided to the Research Organization, shall be limited to ten scenes every fiscal year; - b) JAXA does not guarantee a specific quality or the timely provision of the Earth Observation Satellite Data and does not take responsibility for the quality or any delay of provision of such data; and - c) JAXA reserves the right to curtail or suspend Earth Observation Satellite Data supply to the Research Organization due to faults or difficulties relating to the satellites, limitations on their operations, or any other reasons, and JAXA shall be exempt from any responsibility for such curtailing or suspension. - 2.
-With respect to the Earth Observation Satellite Data provided by JAXA, the Research Organization shall: - a) Not duplicate the Earth Observation Satellite Data except for the purpose of backup.
-However, this excludes duplication for distributing to authorized researchers engaged in the Research Project as stipulated in Article 4 and subcontractors stipulated in Article 4 ("Collaborative Researchers" collectively) which are necessary for the Collaborative Research Project.
+- JAXA will provide the Research Organization with the Earth Observation Satellite Data for the Research Projects free of charge via internet in accordance with Article 2, Paragraph 1, a) subject to the following conditions: - a) The Research Organization agrees and accepts that JAXA may not provide all the Earth Observation Satellite Data which the Research Organization may request due to rights restrictions of JAXA's equipment and resource limitations.

+Note that amongst the Earth Observation Satellite Data, which the Research Organization may request JAXA, the each standard Data collected from the Advanced Land Observing Satellite (ALOS) and the Advance Land Observing Satellite-2 (ALOS-2) shall be limited to fifty scenes every fiscal year;

+- b) JAXA does not guarantee a specific quality or the timely provision of the Earth Observation Satellite Data and does not take responsibility for the quality or any delay of provision of such data; - c) JAXA reserves the right to curtail or suspend Earth Observation Satellite Data supply to the Research Organization due to faults or difficulties relating to the satellites, limitations on their operations, or any other reasons, and JAXA shall be exempt from any responsibility for such curtailing or suspension; and - d) Research Organization shall bear the costs of media and shipment if Research

+Organization requests to provide the Earth Observation Satellite Data via media.

-- b) Not provide or disclose the Earth Observation Satellite Data which can be converted back to the primary Earth Observation Satellite Data except to the PI; - c) Only use the Earth Observation Satellite Data for the singular purpose of advancing the efforts of the Research Projects; and - d) Return or otherwise appropriately manage the Earth Observation Satellite Data upon completion of this Agreement, according to the directives of JAXA. - 3.
-Any rights regarding the Earth Observation Satellite Data provided by JAXA shall conform to the following: - a) Any rights relating to the Earth Observation Satellite Data provided by JAXA to the Research Organization shall not be transferred to the Research Organization by such provisions.
-In terms of the intellectual property rights of the data, the Research Organization shall follow instructions of JAXA. - b) Regardless of the preceding paragraphs, if value-added products, which refers to highly processed products (data analysis or a combination of satellite data acquired by different missions, image processing based on external information other than the original data, conversion to physical quantities, and so forth.) that are irreversible to the primary Earth Observation Satellite Data, are developed by Research Organization in the course of executing the Agreement, Research Organization retains the intellectual property rights of such value-added products, if RO's copyright in such value-added products are acknowledged.
+- 2. With respect to the Earth Observation Satellite Data provided by JAXA, the Research Organization shall: - a) Not duplicate the Earth Observation Satellite Data except for the purpose of backup.
+However, this excludes duplication for distributing to authorized researchers engaged in the Research Project as stipulated in Article 4 and subcontractors stipulated in Article 4 ("Collaborative Researchers" collectively) which are necessary for the Collaborative Research Project. - b) Not provide or disclose the Earth Observation Satellite Data except to the PI; - c) Only use the Earth Observation Satellite Data for the singular purpose of advancing the efforts of the Research Projects; and - d) Return or otherwise appropriately manage the Earth Observation Satellite Data upon completion of this Agreement, according to the directives of JAXA. - 3.
+Any rights regarding the Earth Observation Satellite Data provided by JAXA shall conform to the following: - a) JAXA retains the intellectual property rights of all the Earth Observation Satellite Data, except for ALOS PALSAR data of which METI is the joint owner. - b) If value-added products(modified products with high-level processing which are irreversible to standard data.
+High-level data processing includes data analysis or combining multiple-satellite data, image processing based on external information, and physical quantity conversion.)are solely developed by Research Organization out of Earth Observation Satellite Data, in the course of executing the Research Projects, Research Organization retains the intellectual property rights of such value-added products. - c) If Research Organization and JAXA jointly modify the Earth Observation Satellite Data which is provided by JAXA and develop any value-added products, Research Organization and JAXA will discuss the allocation of rights to the value-added products in consideration to degree of contribution or other factors to be considered; - d) Except for cases under paragraph b) and paragraph c), all Intellectual Property Rights of the data or product developed by modifying the Earth Observation Satellite Data shall be owned by JAXA and; - e) In case Research Organization uses the modified Earth Observation Satellite Data for commercial purposes, Research Organization shall notify JAXA and comply with a license condition to be set by JAXA.